 Federal Direct Loans

 The federal government's Direct Loan program provides low-interest, long-term loans directly to students and parents.
-The lender is the U.S. Department of Education rather than a bank.
+The lender is the U.S. Department of Education (DOE) rather than a bank.
 Loans made by the federal government have much better rates and payback terms than private loans from banks.
 Repayment of the loan usually begins six months after you graduate from college or stop attending at least half time.

 Available to students who demonstrate financial need.
-The federal government pays the loan interest while you attend college.
-Funds for your loan will come from the U.S. Department of Education.
+The federal government pays the loan interest while you attend college and during your six-month grace period.

-Awarded to students who do not qualify for the Stafford Subsidized Loan but still need additional financial assistance.
-The loan accrues interest while you attend college.
-The interest rate may differ from subsidized loans and may differ for each year that you borrow.
+Awarded to students who do not qualify for Subsidized Loan funds but still need additional financial assistance.
+The loan accrues interest as soon as it is disbursed and for the lifetime of the loan.

-Private loans are not federal loans, but are considered part of a student's financial aid award.
+Private loans are not federal loans but are considered part of a student's financial aid award.
 These funds are typically loaned to you by a bank or other non-educational organization based on the borrower’s credit.
 ACC will certify private loan amounts up to the cost of attendance minus all federal aid regardless whether you accept all federal aid or not.

 To request a private loan and apply the funds to ACC: